 You can assign modifications to segments.
 A modification assigned to a segment is only shown to visitors in that segment.
 A modification that is not assigned to any segment is shown to all visitors.
 You can also define complex segment combinations that together assign a modification to a very specific subset of your visitors.

-You create segments in the Frosmo Control Panel.
-On the site, the Frosmo Platform then automatically segments visitors based on those segments.
+You create segments in the Frosmo Control Panel by defining segmentation rules.
+On the site, the Frosmo Platform then automatically places visitors in those segments based on the rules you've defined.
 For example, if you create a segment for new visitors, the platform will automatically place every new visitor to that segment, allowing you to create modifications that target only new visitors.

 The following figure shows how the platform segments a visitor as a new or returning visitor and then displays the appropriate recommendation for them.

 Figure: Segmenting a visitor as a new or returning visitor (click to enlarge)

 For more information about segments and segmentation, see Feature: Segmentation.

 A placement determines where a modification is placed on a site: on which pages and where on those pages.
 A single placement can target one location on one page, such as below the header on the site home page, or multiple locations on multiple pages, such as every list item on every product page, or anything in between.
 You can think of a placement as a container for modification content on a page.